samsquire/ideas2/README.md

 # 10. Library Mesh

-Depending on a library could create a bidirectional contract test that means whenever the library is changed, the dependents are also rebuilt.
-This would catch signature change bugs.
+Depending on a library could also involve pinging the librarie's software infrastructure so that whenever the library is changed, the dependents are also rebuilt.
+This would catch code that causes downstream changes to APIs.
+API changes are expensive.

 # 11.